Rheumatoid Arthritis (cont.)

 Patient Comments Read 34 Comments

-These symptoms may keep you from being able to carry out your normal activities.
+These symptoms may keep someone from being able to carry out normal activities.
 General symptoms include the following:

 The symptoms usually come on very gradually, although in some people they come on very suddenly.
-Sometimes, the general symptoms come before the joint symptoms, and you may think you have the flu or a similar illness.
+Sometimes, the general symptoms come before the joint symptoms, and an individual may think he or she has the flu or a similar illness.

 The following conditions suggest that rheumatoid arthritis is quiet, referred to as "in remission":